vincenzosuraci/hassio_meross_sensor_switch/README.md

 Configuration
 ============

-**Add your credentials to configuration.yaml**
+Add your credentials to `configuration.yaml`:
 - `username` and `password` are **mandatory**
 - `scan_interval` is **optional**.
 It must be a positive integer number.
 It represents the seconds between two consecutive scans to gather new values of Meross devices' sensors and switches.
+The default value is 10 seconds.
 - `meross_devices_scan_interval` is **optional**.
 It must be a positive integer number.
 It represents the seconds between two consecutive scans to update the list of available Meross devices.
+The default value is 900 seconds (15 minutes).
+For example:
 ```
 meross:
   username: !secret meross_userame
   password: !secret meross_password
   scan_interval: 10
-  meross_devices_scan_interval: 300
+  meross_devices_scan_interval: 900
 ```

 Performances